OSGeo/gdal/doc/source/programs/sozip.rst

     List the files contained in the zip file in an output similar to Info-ZIP :program:`unzip` utility, but with the addition of a column indicating whether each file is seek-optimized.

+.. option:: --validate

+    Validates a SOZip file.
+Baseline ZIP validation is done in a light way, limited to being able to browse through ZIP records with the InfoZIP-based ZIP reader used by GDAL.
+But validation of the SOZip-specific aspects is done in a more thoroughful way.

 .. option:: -j
 .. option:: --junk-paths